Review 776: Sinners

 Watching this film, you get the sense that Ryan Coogler is making a love letter the blues and story about black culture and Identity in the 30s and touches on some weighty themes of faith, community, heritage, exploitation & freedom.

 Smoke & Stack have established a formidable name for themselves after working for gangsters in Chicago.
-They're WW I vets who enlisted in the service to fight for their country, they saw it as a way out for the brothers who hoped that it would guarantee some degree respect and acceptance not previously afforded to them.
-But during the war, they were mearly tools for the government and when they got back from the war, nothing really changed.
+They enlisted in the service to fight in WW I for their country, they saw it as a way out for the brothers who hoped that it would guarantee some degree respect and acceptance not previously afforded to them.
+But during the war, they became tools for the government and when they got back from the war, nothing really changed.
 They moved to Chicago where the most viable career path for their skills was a life of crime working for Al Capone until eventually stealing from him.
 They hoped to carve out their piece of the American Dream so they could bring it back to their hometown and restore a sense of hope and community.
 While they're on this shared journey, they experience their own respective hardships: For Smoke it's the loss of the son he had with his estranged wife Annie (Wunmi Mosaku), for Stack it was a romantic relationship with a half white woman named Mary (a lovely Hailee Steinfeld).
-Both brothers feel trapped and powerless "Chicago ain't sh*t but Mississippi with tall buildings instead of of plantations." they tell cousin Sammie.
+"Chicago ain't sh*t but Mississippi with tall buildings instead of plantations" they tell cousin Sammie.

 And MCU fans will surely get a kick out of seeing Killmonger, Kate Bishop & Hunter B-15 from Loki in a film from the director of Black Panther